cypress-io/cypress-browserify-preprocessor/README.md

 ## Options

-Pass in options as the second argument to `browserify`:
+Pass in options as the first argument to `browserify`:

 ```javascript
 module.exports = (on) => {